NamitaJamwal/Getting-and-Cleaning-Data/README.md

 return result

 ## Completion
-Write global DF tidy.Data into the file "tidy.txt" using tabs as separators and avoids creating line numbers.codebook(Data)
+Write global DF Data into the file "tidy.txt" using tabs as separators and avoids creating line numbers.codebook(Data)

 # See `CodeBook.md` for details on result and the variables